 In 2001 the organization’s commitment to excellence was acknowledged by the state of California when its Men’s Center became only the second licensed drug and alcohol rehabilitation center for the homeless in San Diego County.
 3 years later in 2004, San Diego Rescue Mission consolidated all of its rehabilitation programs into the former Harbor View Medical Center at 120 Elm Street, doubling its capacity to help more people than ever.

-New programs continued to be developed over the next 10 years to meet clients’ needs like the Outpatient Therapy Center, Recuperative Care Unit, Transitional Housing, and the Children’s Center Preschool.
+New programs continued to be developed over the next 10 years to meet clients’ needs like Therapeutic Services, Recuperative Care Unit, Transitional Housing, and the Haven of Hope Preschool.
 But our work is far from done.
 Learn more about our programs here and find out how you can help!